He's Got Tact

 "He's Got Tact" is a song written and recorded by English girl group Bananarama.
-The song was written as a commercial jingle for the Honda Tact motor scooter and released to the Japanese market only.
-The popularity of the jingle prompted London Records to release the song on a 7-inch single and add the song to the Japanese version of Bananarama's debut album Deep Sea Skiving.
+The song was written as a commercial jingle for the Honda Tact motor scooter and released as a promotional single only in Japan.
+The popularity of the jingle prompted London Records to add the song to the Japanese version of Bananarama's debut album Deep Sea Skiving.

 "He's Got Tact" can be found on the 2007 UK reissue of Deep Sea Skiving as one of five bonus tracks.